Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Stars vs. Kraken Betting Trends

-- Seattle is 5-2 when bookmakers have made them underdogs of +165 or longer on the moneyline.
+- Seattle has gone 5-2 when oddsmakers have listed them as underdogs of +165 or longer on the moneyline.

 Stars Player Props